gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    and acknowledged as received in a non-renegable way.
 This is used per {{Parallel-Dtls}} to initiate the closing of the DTLS connections during rekeying.
-Control Message 2 "Ready To Close" has has Parameter Length equal to the size of the DTLS Connection ID parameter in bytes.
+Control Message 2 "Ready To Close" has Parameter Length equal to the size of the DTLS Connection ID parameter in bytes.
 The Variable Parameter contains the DTLS Connection ID that is to be closed.